The Bounce Back Loan Scheme has been a ray of hope for thousands of companies in the midst of the Covid-19 pandemic.

 This does not mean that you can abuse the Bounce Back Loan system.
 Directors will still be held accountable for wrongful use of the loans despite the short-term relaxation of wrongful trading laws.

-Fraudulent trading is something to take very seriously and directors should be reminded that their conduct is still investigated during the liquidation process and any director involved in wrongful actions or misfeasance will be held personally liable.
+Fraudulent trading is something to take very seriously.
+Directors should be reminded that their conduct is still investigated during the liquidation process, and any director involved in wrongful actions or misfeasance will be held personally liable.

-You may also be able to use Administrative Dissolution if there are no assets or funds available to distribute to creditors or pay for the liquidation costs which can usually be between £2,500 and £6,000.
+You may also be able to use Administrative Dissolution if there are no assets or funds available to distribute to creditors or pay for the liquidation costs, usually between £2,500 and £6,000.

-If you have taken out a Bounce Back Loan are your company is still struggling and you are forced to consider liquidation then this is still an option and the loan will be classed as an unsecured debt.
+If you have taken out a Bounce Back Loan are your limited company is still struggling and you are forced to consider liquidation, then this is still an option, and the loan will be classed as an unsecured debt.

 If you are struggling with debts caused by the Coronavirus pandemic, then contact the Future Strategy team.
-We can advise you on business rescue and recovery solutions and give you the best help and support on taking the next steps.
+We can advise you on business rescue and recovery solutions and give you the best help and support in taking the following steps.